gbThreepwood/DanfossRead/README.md

 | 149 | 01:04:02:00:00:b9:30           |
 | 150 | 01:04:02:00:00:b9:30           |

 A program was written to iterate through all 9999 registers.
-The resulting data is included in the file [input_register_dump.txt!](input_register_dump.txt).
+The resulting data is included in the file [input_register_dump.txt](input_register_dump.txt).
 By analyzing this data and comparing it to data from a controller with a different temperature reading, it was determined that register 2575 and 2588 most likely contains the temperature information.